 There is also an HSS blog kept regularly updated with industry news, tips, and guides.

-Customer support was one of the big issues we noticed in the previous Hotspot Shield review, and it seems that nothing has changed in this department.
+Customer support was one of the big issues we noticed in the previous Hotspot Shield VPN reviews, and it seems that nothing has changed in this department.
 Hotspot Shield only offers ticket-based support (via the Zendesk platform) in addition to a fairly limited knowledge base and FAQ.

 Perhaps one of the better ways of reaching Hotspot Shield is through social media, with a fairly active Facebook, Twitter, and Google Plus profile available to contact.

 To get a better idea of Hotspot Shield’s support, I gave the ticket system a test to see how fast and what kind of response I could get.
 I submitted the ticket with a few questions regarding encryption at 6 AM EST.

 As you can see in the screenshot above, it took over 24 hours for HSS to reply to a simple question.
 While this waiting time might be acceptable for the free version of this service, potential HSS Elite customers should consider this a major red flag.

 Signing up is easy: You simply choose if you want a free or paid plan.
 Paid users just choose the plan length, the desired method of payment, and a few basic contact details.

 Once signed up, you download the dedicated client for your operating system (should be less than 20 MB).
 After a quick install, you are ready to get connected.
 Keep in mind that HSS is set to start when you boot Windows automatically, so this might be a feature you want to disable.

 Signing up for Hotspot Shield’s free trial?
 You won’t need to enter any personal information, just download, install, and connect!

 The HSS Windows VPN client is clearly meant for beginners, especially when you consider the absence of some features.
 There is no kill switch, as well as no option to choose protocols or track bandwidth.